Architecture: lazycogs¶

 - An affine transform with origin at the top-left corner of the top-left pixel and a negative y-scale (standard north-up raster convention).

-- x-coordinates and y-coordinates as 1-D arrays of pixel-centre values, with y ascending (south to north) to match xarray label-based slicing conventions.
+- x-coordinates and y-coordinates as 1-D arrays of pixel-centre values, with y descending (north to south) to match the standard raster convention used by GDAL,

 Per-chunk read and resample pipeline¶

-Each call to _read_item_band() in _chunk_reader.py follows a four-step pipeline to turn a remote COG into a correctly-sized, correctly-projected numpy array for one destination chunk.
+Each call to _read_item_band() in _chunk_reader.py first validates the source asset against the inferred output contract, then follows a four-step pipeline to turn a remote COG into a correctly-sized, correctly-projected numpy array for one destination chunk.
+Header/window helpers consume the smaller _WindowContext; _ChunkContext extends it with read-only fields such as nodata, output dtype, explicitness flags, and the warp cache.

 1. Overview selection¶